What Is Sintered Stone (Differences vs Granite & Quartz)

 Sintered Stone vs Quartz

-Both of these stones are made by engineered processes so that they can have quicker turnarounds.
-One downside of quartz is that it can get burnt if exposed to extreme heat, while the alternative can withstand high temperatures.
+These stones are made by engineered processes, allowing for quicker turnarounds.
+One downside of quartz is that it can get burned if exposed to extreme heat, while the alternative can withstand high temperatures.

 Is sintered stone more expensive than quartz?
 I have a fabricator saying it will run approx. $3500 for the material vs. $1200 for quartz and doesn’t include install.
 I’m in northern NJ.